 In the XVII century France, the popular marble slabs were becoming too difficult to maintain.
 Frequent washing would lead to the rotting of the wooden joints underneath, and the rich Frenchmen and royal families were not pleased.
 So, parquet emerged.
 It was used in the “Royal Chateau” of Versailles, but nowadays, that name is associated with flooring panels (blocks).

 Nowadays, parquet is made chiefly of oak, walnut, maple, cherry, and even some mahogany or exotic hardwoods.
 Our ESB collection of parquet flooring is mostly oak, and you can check it out yourself by visiting our North London showroom.

 Apart from the wood species, you should also decide what type of parquet flooring you want.
 Should it be solid or engineered?

-The first parquet option is made of solid pieces of timber, the latter one from the layers of wood with the hardwood veneer at the top.
-Whether you choose solid or engineered there is no difference in the final look.
+The first parquet option is made of solid pieces of timber.
+Engineered wood flooring consists of layers of wood with hardwood veneer at the top.
+Whether you choose solid or engineered, there is no difference in the final look.
 It’s more a question of durability in the long term.